-The Group, through its Company Secretary, has updated the Board on relevant new laws and regulations affecting the Company.
+The Group, through its Company Secretary, will continue to update the Board on relevant new laws and regulations affecting the Company.
 From time to time, and through Board meetings and other meetings, both formal and informal, our CEO has been advising our Directors of the changing commercial and business risks faced by the Group.